AI-Joe/aws-eventbridge-lambda-redshift/README.md

 # aws-eventbrige-lambda-redshift
-Template repository for a scheduled eventbridge with lambda rule to query redshift
+Template repository for a scheduled event bridge with lambda rule to query redshift